microsoft/pxt-arcade/docs/skillmap/space/space3.md

 **Intergalactic travel is dangerous!**

 Let's add some enemies for your ship to avoid.
-These could be destroyers, radioactive debris, or angry space sharks!

 ![Fighting enemies](/static/skillmap/space/spacet3.gif "Here, enemy ship.
 Have one of mine.")